mapzen/documentation/docs/overview/billing.md

 To check your usage, sign in to your developer account and review your dashboard.

 1. Sign in to your Mapzen account.
 2. In the top corner of the page, click `Account` and click `Dashboard`.
-This page shows your current Mapzen API keys.
+This page shows an account summary with your current requests and charges and lists your Mapzen API keys.
 3. Click one of your API keys in the list and click `Usage`.
 The graphs show the number of requests on this key for each product.
+4. To display your past billing details, in the `Billing` section, click `View billing history`.
+You see an overview of each billing period and status.
+Click the link to view a printable version of your invoice.
+You can add your name, address, or tax identification number to the invoice in your [Mapzen account settings](account-settings.md#add-your-payment-method).

 ## Request a bill credit for service issues